d11wtq/skittle/README.md

 ## Usage

 There are very few concepts to learn when it comes to using Skittle.
-The first, concept is knowing that `skittle` executable takes a single argument, which is the name of a dependency it should resolve.
+The first, concept is knowing that the `skittle` executable takes a single argument, which is the name of a dependency it should resolve.

 The second concept, is that a dependency is just a function that defines two other functions to indicate if it needs to run, and also how to run it.